 |

 an enhanced story form?
-How often are the stories
+How often do the stories

 cost and what forms of payment are accepted?
 As a subscriber,